Virginia AG wants police records after Army officer stopped

 Herring’s office is asking the Windsor Police Department to release records involving use-of-force over the past 10 years.
 The AG also wants access to various complaints against the department that involve traffic stops, use of force and “treatment on the basis of race, color, and/or national origin.”

-Herring’s request is the latest development to stem from a federal lawsuit filed recently by U.S. Army 2nd Lt.
+Herring’s request is the latest development arising from a federal lawsuit filed recently by U.S. Army 2nd Lt.
 Caron Nazario against the two police officers.
 Videos of the December incident have drawn national attention in recent days and prompted Virginia Gov. Ralph Northam to request an investigation by state police.

 The town of Windsor said in a statement Monday that officials “are taking actions to rebuild the public’s trust” and the police chief continues to implement training in line with state standards.